minibolt-guide/minibolt/guide/system/operating-system.md

 ## Ubuntu Server installation

-Use your keyboard to navigate for the options.
-Use UP, Down and ENTER keys to select your lenguage (English recommended).
+Use UP, Down and ENTER keys of your keyboard to navigate for the options.
 Follow the next instructions:

+1. In the first screen, select your lenguage (English recommended)

+1. If there are an installer update available, select "Update to the new installer", press ENTER and wait

-1. Select your keyboard layout (Spanish recommended to Spanish native speakers) and press done
+1. Select your keyboard layout and variant (Spanish recommended to Spanish native speakers) and press done

-1. Choose "Ubuntu Server" as the base for the installation
+1. Keep select "Ubuntu Server" as the base for the installation, down to "Done" and press ENTER

-1. Select interface network connection that you choose to use (Ethernet or Wifi), take note of your IP obtained automatically through DHCP.
+1. Select interface network connection that you choose to use (Ethernet or Wifi) and take note of your IP obtained automatically through DHCP.
 Press done

 1. Leave empty next option if you don't want to use an HTTP proxy to access.
 Press done

 1. If you don't want to use an alternative mirror for Ubuntu, leave empty and press done directly

-1. Configure a guided storage layout, or create a custom one, you will need to mount a filesystem at primary unit storage `("/")` and select a boot disk
+1. Configure a guided storage layout (check "Use an entire disk"), or create a custom one ("Custom storage layout"), in this last case, you will need to mount a filesystem at primary unit storage `("/")` and select a boot disk.
+Press done

     💡 If you want to use a secondary unit storage to storage data (blockchain, indexes, etc), you have to: